ZerepL/esp-troll/README.md

 ### My code do not upload

 Check if you are using the GND pin above 5V, if you are using, than change to other one, like in the Circuit pic.

-### I'm stuck in random mode

-Press "EN" to reset your Esp

-## TODO

- * Find a way to exit from random mode.